- Bacs Reports

-Bacs produce a series of Bacs reports / error reports to help Service Users manage their Direct Debit collections.
-As a Service User you have a responsibility to take action to correct the faults these Bacs reports, but more than that, it’s in your interests to do so.
-These reports contain vital information to help you ensure a successful Direct Debit scheme.
+Bacs produces a series of reports that highlight errors and anomalies and that help Service Users manage their Direct Debit collections.
+As a Service User you have a responsibility to take action to correct the faults these Bacs reports bring to light – but more than that, it’s in your interests to do so.
+The Bacs Direct Debit reports contain vital information to help ensure you operate a successful Direct Debit payment scheme.

-The following are all Bacs reports that you should be accessing and using:
+The following are all Bacs advice reports that you should be accessing and using:

-Your BACS reports are generated at a Service User Number level and they can be downloaded from the payment services website.
-To do this you would need to log in – either with a smart card and PIN, or username and password), identify which reports you wish to access and then download these.
-Alternatively, you can download the reports (either en-masse or individually) through your Bacs software.
+Your Bacs reports are generated at a Service User Number level and they can be downloaded from the Payment Services website.
+To do this you need to log in (either with a smart card and PIN, or username and password), identify which reports you wish to access, and then download them.
+Alternatively, you can download the reports (either all at once or individually) through your Bacs software.
 If you are working with a specialist Direct Debit bureau, such as Clear Direct Debit, they can do this for you, as well as providing expert Bacs advice.

 How do the Bacs reports work?